indexed-finance/circuit-breaker/CONFIG_DOC.md

 # infura_api_key

 This is your Infura API key.
 During testing monitoring two index pools, a free tier account was enough.
 You may be able to use a free tier account for monitoring three or four index pools but I havent tested this.

+# network

+The ethreum network to use, at the moment the only supported RPC provider is Infura, so it will need to be a valid network as supported by Infura.
+It is case sensitive, so "mainnet", "ropsten", "rinkeby", etc...

 # multi_call_address